 - Take pictures of yourself with your pet to prove ownership.

 - Put together a pet first aid kit.
 This should include pet-friendly clippers, bandages, ointments and pet care book.
 If your pet is on medication, have at least a two-week supply available.
 Take a pet first aid class so you’ll know what to do in case of an emergency.

-- Have a minimum of 3 to 5 days worth of water and food, ample cat litter and a litter pan, food and water bowl, scooper, plastic bags, and sanitary hand wipes.
+- Add to your disaster preparedness kit with a minimum of 3 to 5 days worth of water and emergency dog food or cat food, ample cat litter and a litter pan, food and water bowl, scooper, plastic bags, and sanitary hand wipes.

 Plan today for unforeseen disasters that can happen anytime and rest easy knowing your pets are also prepared.